 - 1. A prospect beef calf (feeder calf) is an immature bovine animal, usually not over 7 months of age that has been raised on a diet of milk, milk replacers, grains and/or roughage. - 2.
 As part of the calf's diet, calf may receive milk from cow (run on cow), but must be weaned by the time of fair. - 3.
 Male prospect calves need to be castrated and dehorned and fully healed before the fair to be exhibited.
 If there are signs of decay, trauma, drainage, no hanging, etc. allowed. - 4.
 Prospect beef will not be sold at Livestock Auction. - 5.
 Prospect beef can be shown in showmanship, only if the exhibitor does not have a steer or heifer. - 6.
 Prospect beef will be weighed in on Sunday at the same time as beef.
 The maximum weight is 600 lbs. - 7.
-Exhibitor will show animal like a steer. - Prospect calves may be a beef, dairy or dairy-beef crossbred to exhibit in the show.
+Exhibitor will show animal like a steer. - 8.
+Prospect calves may be a beef, dairy or dairy-beef crossbred to exhibit in the show.
 If planning on showing as a market animal the following year it can only be a beef breed. - 9.
 Classes will be divided at the discretion of the supt. - 10.
 A RFID tag must be in the animal's ear. - 11.
 Prospect beef will be shown along with breeding stock during the beef show.

-- Class 01Senior Showmanship 17 yrs. & olderClass 02Junior Showmanship 15 & 16 yrs. old - Class 03 Intermediate Showmanship 13-14 yrs. old - Class 04 Young Showmanship 11-12 yrs. old - Class 05 Novice 8-10 yrs. old - Class 06 Clover Sprouts bringing your own animal
+Class 01 Beef Senior Showmanship 17 yrs. & older Class 02 Beef Junior Showmanship 15 & 16 yrs. old Class 03 Beef Intermediate Showmanship 13-14 yrs. old Class 04 Beef Young Showmanship 11-12 yrs. old Class 05 Beef Novice 8-10 yrs. old Class 06 Prospect Beef Showmanship 8-11 yrs. old Class 07 Prospect Beef Showmanship, 12-14 yrs. old Class 08 Prospect Beef Showmanship 15 yrs. & older Class 09 Clover Sprouts bringing your own animal Class 10 Clover Sprouts not bringing your own animal

-Class 07 Clover Sprouts not bringing your own animal Grand & Reserve and 1st alternate chosen for Sweepstakes Showmanship.
+Grand & Reserve and 1st alternate chosen for Sweepstakes Showmanship.